raknatee/ait_sad_hws_labs/HW2/README.md

 follow this > [https://spring.io/quickstart](https://spring.io/quickstart)

-## Docker (optional)
-I tried to install all of it and "everything" inside container for development.
-I found that most of debugging tools don't work

-But I can create container for deployment see docker-compose.yaml that's in root dir

 ## Update how to development on Docker (optional) (22/1/2021)
 I found how to development inside Docker container we need 2 things
 ### 1. first, I need configurate our project